 The internal central kitchen space is kept open and column-free with a ramp connecting it to the flexi-hall and a system of pivoting doors separating it from the rest of the Centre.

-Designed to create a relaxed, homely and inspiring atmosphere for additional care and counselling outside the more clinical hospital environment, Maggie’s Centre Fife supports 1,700 Fife-based residents who are diagnosed with cancer every year.
+Designed to create a relaxed, homely and inspiring atmosphere for additional care and counselling outside the more clinical hospital environment, Maggie’s Fife Cancer Centre supports 1,700 Fife-based residents who are diagnosed with cancer every year.